-- To perform V&V studies of selected fire models using a consistent methodology (ASTM I 1335) - To investigate the specific fire modeling issue of interest to NPP fire protection applications - To quantify fire model predictive capabilities to the extent that can be supported by comparison with selected and available experimental data.
+- Perform V&V study of selected fire models using a consistent methodology (ASTM E1355) and issue a report to be prepared by U.S. Nuclear Regulatory Commission Office of Nuclear Regulatory Research (RES) and Electric Power Research Institute (EPRI). - Investigate the specific fire modeling issues of interest to the NPP fire protection applications. - Quantify fire model predictive capabilities to the extent that can be supported by comparison with selected and available experimental data.